-Ethics policy is overseen by the Switch Board of Directors Audit Committee, which is comprised of three independent board members.
-At least annually, the Committee is required to meet with senior management and our third-party auditors to consider and discuss Switch’s ethics policy as set forth in the Code of Business Conduct and Ethics; and the procedures in place to enforce the Code’s provisions.
+Switch’s Ethics policy is overseen by the Switch Board of Directors Audit Committee, which is comprised of three independent board members.
+At least annually, the Committee is required to meet with senior management and our third-party auditors to consider and discuss Switch’s ethics policy as set forth in the Code of Business Conduct and Ethics, and to discuss the procedures in place to enforce the Code’s provisions.
 The Audit Committee must also discuss Switch’s policies with respect to risk assessment and risk management, ensuring that measures are in place to continually identify and mitigate ethics-related risks faced by the company.
 Please reference our Audit Committee Charter for additional information regarding Audit Committee responsibilities.

 Managers and supervisors have an important responsibility to lead by example and maintain the highest standards of behavior.
 Department and business unit leaders should promote a work environment where employees understand their responsibilities and feel comfortable raising issues and concerns without fear of retaliation.
-If a manager becomes aware of an ethics violation or has knowledge of a potential ethics-related issue, they are expected to take immediate steps toward resolution.
+If a manager becomes aware of an ethics violation or has knowledge of a potential ethics related issue, they are expected to take immediate steps toward resolution.

-It is the responsibility of all Switch employees to understand and to comply with the Code.
+It is the responsibility of all Switch employees to understand and to comply with the code.
 Subject to applicable law, if an employee violates the policies and procedures in our Code, they may be subject to disciplinary action, up to and including termination of employment.
 If an employee believes their actions may violate our Code, they are instructed to raise the issue to their direct supervisor and the VP of Human Resources.
 Switch may waive application of the policies set forth in our Code only when circumstances warrant granting a waiver based on the best interests of Switch and its shareholders.
 A waiver of any Switch policy or section of our Code requested by an employee must be approved by the employee’s manager and the Compliance Officer.
 Employee waiver requests will be reviewed and granted on a case-by-case basis.
 Waivers of the Code for directors and executive officers must be approved by disinterested directors and will be disclosed as required by applicable law or regulation.

 Investigations of reported incidents, including potential violations of the Code, are conducted by the Switch Human Resources department and the Legal Department.
 Corrective actions will be based on the facts and circumstances of each particular situation.
 Any employee or other Covered Person found to have violated the Code or applicable local, state, or federal laws may be subject to civil damages, criminal fines, or imprisonment.
 Individuals accused of violating the Code will be given an opportunity to present his or her version of the relevant events prior to the conclusion of any investigation or decision on corrective action.

 As referenced in the Code of Business Conduct and Ethics, employees have an obligation to conduct Switch’s business in an honest and ethical manner, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships.
-Any situation that involves, or may reasonably be expected to involve, a conflict of interest, should be disclosed promptly to Switch legal.
+Any situation that involves, or may reasonably be expected to involve, a conflict of interest, should be disclosed promptly to Switch Legal.

 Employees may not engage in any conduct or activities that are inconsistent with Switch’s best interests or that disrupt or impair Switch’s relationship with any person or entity with which Switch has or proposes to enter into a business or contractual relationship.